 Self Guided Walks

-Download this app (free to all delegates and available shortly before the Congress) to give you a heads-up experience: plug in your headphones, pop your mobile device in your pocket and simply follow our audio directions without ever having to look down at a screen.
+iOS/Apple users can download the Manchester Walking Tours app by Marketing Manchester (free to all delegates) to give you a heads-up experience: plug in your headphones, pop your mobile device in your pocket and simply follow our audio directions without ever having to look down at a screen.
 If you do want extra guidance there's an onscreen map available at all times showing your location, tour route and tour points.

 Manchester Town Hall Clock Tower